cheesyminecart/cheesyminecart.github.io/projects.markdown

 - I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-25 academic years, which gave me valuable insights into being an effective, encouraging leader.
 - I was part of the GSIS Swim Team for 7 years.
 - I led the GSIS Physics Society for the 2024-2025 academic year.
 I ran activities regarding telescopes and mounts, as well as hosted quizzes and made physics news segments to involve more people.
-- I am also a hobbyist Scuba Diver and have reached the "Advanced Open Water Diver" tier of PADI.
+- I am also a hobbyist Scuba Diver and am an "Advanced Open Water Diver", as per PADI certifications.